 Generally, vehicle categorization and access are based on the vehicle type, fuel type and emission class (Euro emission standard).
 Additionally, such regulations usually impose some form of toll or fee that must be paid in order to gain access into a specific zone.
 Out of the many existing forms of Urban Vehicle Access Regulations, most of them are Low Emission Zones (LEZs), accounting for 73% of the current regulations [2].

-2.2 Low Emission Zones
+2.2 Environmental Zones

+Environmental zones si apoi LEZ – acronimul explicat la prima utilizare si apoi doar folosit

 Low Emission Zones (LEZs) are geographical areas, usually located in large urban settlements, where specific restrictions are imposed on more polluting vehicles.
 Typically, this kind of vehicles are prohibited from entering the zone, although in certain instances, a fee can be paid for access.
 Low Emission zones have proved to be a great method of reducing air pollution, especially targeting fine particles such as NO2, which are highly correlated to several respiratory diseases.

 The concept of environmental zones originated in Sweden in 1996 and were initially created to reduce both air pollution and large vehicles noise.
 These zones were eventually replaced by national regulations that comply with EU environmental standards and now only cover heavy-duty vehicles [3].
 Such examples were later adopted by other countries and are now widely spread throughout Western Europe.